khaaba/NEHU-logo/README.md

 # NEHU-logo
-Created this logo about five years ago.
+Created this logo of North-Eastern Hill University (NEHU) about five years ago.
+The search for a quality logo for inclusion in the LaTeX document leads to this work.
 Wish others can improve it.
+Can be included in the letter head/document/...